Journalists hit as Israel fired at Lebanon were clearly marked as press, CNN analysis shows | KRDO

 Christina Assi, a journalist for Agence France Presse, was later seen in video of the aftermath lying on the ground with leg wounds.

-Reuters videographer Issam Abdullah was found dead after the attack.
-He had been operating the live signal that recorded the fateful moment, Reuters said.
+Abdallah, a videographer for Reuters, was found dead after the attack.
+He had been operating the live signal that recorded the fateful moment, the news agency said.

+In a report published Saturday, Reuters said two of its journalists who were wounded in the attack recounted the press grouping was filming incoming fire from the direction of Israel when a missile hit Abdallah as he was “sitting on a low stone near the rest of the group.”

+Reuters has not yet determined if Israel was behind the attack, though it has said that the strike came from the direction of Israel.
+Some other outlets, including Al Jazeera and the Associated Press, have said the shells were Israeli.

 In videos verified by CNN of the aftermath of the attack, at least two other journalists are seen bloodied.
 In one video, American journalist Dylan Collins from AFP is seen with his head and a wrist in a bloodied bandage, his shirt stained in blood and covered in dust.
 Medics rush to their aid.